TangoMan75/CallbackBundle/README.md

 TangoMan Callback Twig Extension Bundle
 =======================================

+**TangoMan Callback Twig Extension Bundle** provides simple callback manager for symfony projects.

+For example, anytime you need your users to fill a form from a paginated list, your controller will have to redirect them to the page they originated from and you don't want them to loose their parameters from query string.

-**TangoMan Callback Twig Extension Bundle** provides simple callbacks manager for twig, avoids unnecessary callbacks to stack up indefinitely.
+**TangoMan Callback Twig Extension Bundle** provides simple callback function for twig which avoids unnecessary callbacks to stack up indefinitely in users query string.

 Installation
 ============